Varanda-Labs/gtk-lvgl-sim/README.md

 ## LVGL Smulator based on GTK4

 Easy to build and modify the demo App for developing your own UI.

-- Note: this branch and following instructions work for Debian based distros supporting libgtk-4, ex: Debian 12, Ubuntu 22.04, etc.
-- For GTK3 use the gtk3 branch and instruction in there.
-- Windows and Mac: while easily possible to port this simulator to those platforms I do not like promoting the enemies.
-Fill free to fork this and add support in your own repo.
-I will not merge it in here.
+- Windows and Mac: while easily portable to these platforms I refuse to promote spywares.
+Fill free to fork this repo and support those in your own.
+I will not merge ports for those in here.

 ### Checkout this repo
 ```